abiassi/twitter-integration/README.md

-# Twitter and Telegram Integration API
+# Social Media Integration API

-A Node.js API service that provides integration with Twitter and Telegram platforms, allowing agents to manage social media accounts and bots.
+A Node.js API service that provides integration with Twitter, Telegram, and Reddit platforms, allowing agents to manage social media accounts, bots, and engage with communities.

 ## Features